Jaaron0606/racquetball-flex-league-app/README.md

   * home page content
   * admin match edit view with search
   * match editing restrictions
+  * protect routes with middleware
   * testing with last league data
     * input last league data...
     * batch upload feature?

+Ask James:
+ * What is the 'players' route for?
+ * Do we need the HomeController and associated route anymore?
+ *